Back

 Counterpart (formerly BreaCan) is a unique free information and support service for Victorian women living with breast or gynaecological cancers.
 Women can connect and speak with trained peer support volunteers who have experienced cancer themselves or cared for someone who has.

-Breast surgeon Liz O'Riordan recounts her experience with radiotherapy and its effects on her.
+Breast surgeon Liz O'Riordan recounts her experience of breast cancer.

 Colourfully illustrated explanation of radiotherapy from the blog of French Australian woman Magalie Lameloise, who was diagnosed when she was 33 years old with a young baby.
 Published as a PDF ebook 'And then I had breast cancer'.

 An online network of Australia’s peak national consumer organisation Breast Cancer Network Australia, for those affected by breast cancer.
-It includes discussions by individuals and groups of people in similar situations including those who have experienced radiotherapy.
+Search 'radiotherapy'.

 The Cancer Council online support network for people living with cancer.
 It includes blogs, forums and links to support groups.